joelbreit/insta-lose/docs/Plan.md

 ### Host

 - [ ] A host machine hosts a shared view for all players to see.
-The host machine is the one that is hosting the game
+The host machine is the one that is hosting the game.
+No players use this machine during the game.
 - [ ] The host machine starts a game

 ### Serverless